sahanwijetunga/VERSEIM-2025/README.md

 It contains some [documents](/documents/) with notes, including:

-A document storing [resources for formalization](/documents/resources.md).
+- A document storing [resources for formalization](/documents/resources.md).

-And eventually we will put code in the [project directory](VERSEIM2025) for the formalization we carry out.
+Eventually we will put code in the [project directory](VERSEIM2025) for the formalization we carry out.